 Multi-Layer Defense Strategy

 Defense-in-depth strategy started from military tactics and has become the life-blood of modern cybersecurity.
-This approach puts multiple security controls across different layers of the hybrid cloud infrastructure.
+This approach puts multiple security measures across different layers of the hybrid cloud infrastructure.

-The strategy covers physical, technical, and administrative areas.
-The core team must secure network connections between on-premises and cloud environments.
+The strategy covers physical security, technical, and administrative areas.
+The core team must secure network connections between on-premises and public cloud environments.
 They can use private connectivity methods and IPsec VPNs.
-Data gets an extra layer of protection through encryption policies.
+Data gets an extra layer of data protection through data encryption policies.

-The success of this hybrid cloud security architecture depends on security controls that work naturally across cloud and on-premises infrastructure.
-This means using standardized access controls, encryption policies, and security protocols that stay effective whatever the environment.
+The success of this hybrid cloud security architecture depends on security measures that work naturally across cloud and on-premises infrastructure.
+This means using standardized access controls, data encryption policies, and security protocols that stay effective whatever the environment.

 Implementing Effective Access Controls